 In-State and Out-of-State Status

 The payment of charges for tuition, fees, room, and board is part of the registration process.
 Troy University encourages full payment of all tuition and related fees by the last day of the regular registration period for the current semester or term.
 Payment of fees may be made on-line using Trojan Web Express or at the office of the Student Financial Services.
 Troy University accepts Visa, MasterCard, Discover, American Express, money order, paper check, and cash.

-Students with an account balance after the first payment due date will be allowed to pay in three parts and will be assessed a $25.00 payment plan fee.
+Students with an account balance after the first payment due date will be placed in a two-part payment plan and will be assessed a $25.00 payment plan fee.

-One-third of the amount owed Troy University will be due on the first day of class.
-Students may apply the following toward the first one-third:
+One-half of the amount owed to Troy University will be due on the first day of class.
+Students may apply the following toward the first payment:

-The remaining amount owed may be paid in two installments.
-Payment due dates are published and are approximately one month apart.
-Financial Aid above what is needed to cover the first one-third due may be applied to the remaining payments due.
+The remaining amount is owed by the final payment due date.
+Payment due dates are published and are approximately two months apart.
+Financial Aid above what is needed to cover the first payment due may be applied to the remaining payments due.
 The student should be prepared to pay any amount not covered by Financial Aid.
-Failure to pay the entire balance by the third payment date will result in a late fee of $50.00.
+Failure to pay the entire balance by the final payment date will result in a late fee of $50.00.
 Also, failure to satisfy financial obligations to the University will result in the student's restriction from future class registration, possibly having the account assigned to a collection agency, and non-release of transcripts.